Congress of the Republic of Peru: Reestablishment of upper chamber

-Peruvian expresident Martín Vizcarra proposed a series of political reforms as a response to the CNM audios scandal during his Independence Day message on 28 July 2018.
+The move came nearly five years after a failed 2018 attempt to reestablish the Senate by popular referendum.
+Peruvian ex-president Martín Vizcarra proposed a series of political reforms as a response to the CNM audios scandal during his Independence Day message on 28 July 2018.
 One of his proposals was the establishment of a bicameral legislature similar to the one that existed in Peru before the 1993 Constitution.
+A referendum on the bicameralism proposal, as well as three other constitutional amendment proposals, was held on 9 December 2018.
+The bicameralism proposal was rejected by 90.52% of the voters as consequence of Vizcarra's withdrawal of support for the proposal, which had been modified by legislators before it was presented to the public.